-PPL relies heavily on information systems, including online and digital ordering, point-of-sale processing in the Restaurants, credit and debit transactions and other processes and procedures.
-PPL's ability to efficiently and effectively manage operations depends on the reliability and capacity of these technology systems.
-PPL's systems could be damaged or interrupted by power loss, telecommunication failures, acts of God, computer viruses, physical or electronic break-ins, hacking or similar attacks.
+PPL relies heavily on information systems, including online and digital ordering, point-of-sale processing in the Restaurants, management of its supply chain, accounting, payment of obligations, collecting of cash, credit and debit transactions, upkeep of PPL's call centre and other processes and procedures.
+PPL's ability to efficiently and effectively manage its business depends on the reliability and capacity of these technology systems.
+PPL's business depends upon its ability to protect its computer equipment and systems against damage from physical theft, fire, power loss, telecommunications failure or other catastrophic events, as well as from internal and external security breaches, viruses and other disruptive problems.
 In particular, PPL may experience occasional interruptions of its online ordering system, which makes online ordering unavailable or slow to respond, negatively impacting sales and the experience of the customers.
 If the online ordering system does not perform with adequate speed, PPL's customers may be less inclined to return to the online ordering system, as frequently or at all.
 Although PPL has put in place systems and procedures to minimize technology failures, sales are subject to the risk of technology failures.